Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Model

 We enforce co-rotation with the PNS and set $v_{\phi}(r)=r\Omega_{\star}\sin\theta$ at the inner boundary.
 We solve equation \ref{eq:momentum} to obtain the inner boundary conditions (BCs) on density, radial velocity $v_r$, and $\theta-$velocity $v_{\theta}$.
 We set $v_r=0$ and $v_{\theta}=0$ at the inner boundary.
 We set $v_r=0$ at the inner boundary to ensure that the $\phi-$derivative of $\rho$ is zero (axisymmetry condition, see \citealt{Prasanna2022}), although it is incompatible with a steady state wind.
 To test if this condition affects the results, we have run one simulation with $v_r$ at the inner boundary set by conserving the mass outflow rate $\dot{M}$ (equation \ref{Mdot}).
 We find good agreement between the two choices for the $v_r$ inner BC (see Table \ref{table1}).

 The density inner BC is (refer to \citealt{Prasanna2022} for the derivation):

 where we have assumed that the pressure near the surface is dominated by ideal nucleon gas pressure.
-We set a constant temperature at the inner boundary, and this condition has been used to derive equation \ref{densBC}.
 In equation \ref{densBC}, $m_{\rm n}$ is the average mass of a nucleon, $\rho_0$ is the base density at the equator on the PNS surface, $T$ is the temperature, and $k_{\rm B}$ is the Boltzmann constant.
 We set $\rho_0=10^{12}$\,g cm$^{-3}$, which is a reasonable choice for base density at the surface of a PNS (see \citealt{Thompson2001}, where the density boundary condition is set using the neutrino optical depth).
 We have tested our 1D NRNM simulations with base densities $10^{11}-10^{13}$\,g cm$^{-3}$ and find that the mass outflow rate is not very sensitive to the base density across this range.
 For comparison with the results obtained using the density BC in equation \ref{densBC}, we present results from simulations with a constant density inner BC (see Table \ref{table1}).
 We find that results obtained from both the choices of density BCs agree with each other.
-However, we stick with equation \ref{densBC} for the inner density BC mainly because this condition satisfies equation \ref{eq:momentum} and also because we find in the simulations with PNS polar magnetic field strength $B_0=0$ that the constant density BC underestimates angular momentum flux $\dot{J}$ (equation \ref{Jdot}) compared to the simulations with density BC as in equation \ref{densBC} (by a factor of $\sim 2.5$ at $P_{\star}=20$\,ms).
-We emphasize that the difference in results between the two choices for the density BC occurs only when magnetic fields are small and do not dominate the angular momentum flux.
-Since the constant density inner BC does not satisfy equation \ref{eq:momentum} in the ghost zones at the inner boundary, it is reasonable to expect some inaccuracy in the results, especially in the low magnetic field limit.
+However, we stick with equation \ref{densBC} for the inner density BC because this condition satisfies equation \ref{eq:momentum}.